tinyerp/erppeek/docs/developer.rst

 * write BDD tests using the `Gherkin language <http://packages.python.org/ behave/gherkin.html#gherkin-feature-testing-language>`_, and a library like `Behave <http://packages.python.org/behave/>`_.
-* build an interface for OpenERP, using a framework like `Flask <http://flask.pocoo.org/>`_ (HTML, JSON, SOAP, ...).
+* build an interface for Odoo, using a framework like `Flask <http://flask.pocoo.org/>`_ (HTML, JSON, SOAP, ...).